mariaangelapellegrino/virtual_assistant_generator/README.md

 ### Results storage

 The Alexa skill will be stored on the local path.
 The generator will create:
-- a folder named as the <INVOCATION_NAME> provided in the configuration file, containing
+- a folder named as the &lt;INVOCATION_NAME&gt; provided in the configuration file, containing
     - generated_interaction_model.json that is the interaction model as expected by the [Alexa Developer Console](https://developer.amazon.com/alexa/console)
     - a back_end.zip file containing the back end (implemented in JavaScript) that can be directly uploaded on [Amazon AWS](https://aws.amazon.com/).